-3.3 Pier Models
+4.4 Pier Models

-The pier model was fabricated from wooden logs.
-Three separate shapes were fabricated in machine.
-One circular model pier of diameter 50 mm having a vertical scale of 600 mm marked onto their sides were used for the study.
-The diagonals of the diamond shaped pier were 50 mm and 100 mm as shown in figure 3.3.
-The major axis of elliptical pier was 100 mm and its minor axis was 40 mm.
-Both diamond and elliptical piers were marked 600 mm on their sides to facilitate ease of taking scour depth readings.
-In each case, the pier was placed on the centreline of the flume at the same longitudinal location.
-Figure 3.3 shows schematic illustration of the piers with dimension.
+The pier model was one circular model pier of diameter 25 mm having a vertical scale of 600 mm marked onto their sides were used for the study.
+The pier was placed on the centreline of the flume at the same longitudinal location.
 For all of the tests, the piers were positioned at the bed level in accordance with the recommendations of earlier researches.
 The pier diameter was carefully chosen so that there was negligible effect of flume width on the depth of scour.